VolpeUSDOT/E-Bike_PublicAccess/README.md

 # E-Bike_PublicAccess
-Coming soon: code used for e-bike dataset cleaning and analysis for TRB submission #TRBAM-24-04310
+Code used for e-bike dataset cleaning and analysis for TRB submission #TRBAM-24-04310